-The following installation instructions are only valid for some Medium "Classic" Kits.
-This page is about kits that contain eyelet screws but no cross mounts.
-This applies to the cable systems 6010, 7030, 7040 and 8020.
-All information on this page can be seen in connection with the 10 - 25 assembly diagrams for the respective cable system.
-Please use the link and go to the cable system you have purchased.
-The pictures shown here complete the flow charts there.
+The following installation instructions are only valid for some Medium Classic Kits.
+This section addresses kits that come with eyelet screws/eyebolts but no cross mounts.
+This applies to cable systems 6010, 7030, 7040 and 8020.
+All information here should be seen in connection with the 10 - 25 assembly diagrams for the respective cable system.
+Please use the link and follow it to the cable system you have ordered.
+The pictures shown here complete the diagrams there.
 Before ordering, please check to see if need tools!

-Each grey ellipse (in diagram) marks an eye bolt and shows its alignment according to the later forces.
-After drilling, all holes are cleaned with a hole brush and/or blower.
-The eye bolts are then grasped at the flange nut and screwed in using an open-end wrench.
+Each grey ellipse (in the diagrams) marks an eyebolt and shows its orientation according to the route of the cable.
+After drilling, clean all holes with a hole brush and/or blower.
+Then grasp the eyebolts at the flange nut and screw in using an open-end wrench.
 In the case of the WM 10080, this is done by means of a sturdy, transversely inserted screwdriver.
-At the points of the later rope loops, if necessary, the thimbles are inserted and pressed together with a pair of pliers (photo).
+At the points of the later rope loops (if necessary) insert thimbles and press together with a pair of pliers (photo).

-In the diagrams of the basic form, an installation requiring as little cutting as possible is shown, which usually works without any turnbuckle (cable tensioner).
-For this purpose, the rope is initially pulled through several (or even all) eye bolts, in the order shown in each case.
+The diagrams of the basic form show an installation requiring as little cutting as possible which also usually works without a turnbuckle (cable tensioner).
+For this purpose, the cable is initially pulled through several (or even all) eyebolts, in the order shown in each case.
 A double kink in the wire rope (photo) with 15 cm overhang facilitates the formation of the following, first loop.

-The next steps take place at that eye bolt through which the rope was threaded first.
-There, the end of the rope behind the eyelet is grasped by means of a mounting vice and tightened by hand (about 5 kg force).
-Here, a second mounting vice for fixing both rope strands just behind the eyelet (photo) is helpful, so that the rope clamp/grip (diagram) can easily be set.
-Then the vices are loosened and the rope is -- with about 10 cm overhang -- cut behind the clamp with a wire rope cutter.
+The next steps take place at the eyebolt through which the rope was first threaded.
+There, the end of the cable behind the eyelet is grasped by means of a mounting vice and pulled taut by hand (with about 5 kg force).
+Here, it is helpful to have a second mounting vice for securing both cable strands just behind the eyebolt (photo), so that the cable grip (diagram) can easily be set.
+Then the vices are loosened and the cable is cut-- with about 10 cm overhang -- behind the grip with a cable cutter.

-If a turnbuckle (cable tensioner) is also used when using, for example, a ground anchor (diagram) or when installing long ropes in the roof area (photo), the installation of one of the two cable loops takes place at one end of the tensioner.
-The other end of the tensioner is then mounted directly in the eye bolt (SP 05190), or hooked in (SP 05160 or SP 08280 for ground anchors).
-A tensioner built in at ground level is easily accessible when re-tightening, while a tensioner built in near the roof protects against vandalism and manipulation.
+If a turnbuckle (cable tensioner) is used in the system (with a ground anchor or when installing long ropes in the roof area, for example), then the installation of one of the two cable loops takes place at one end of the turnbuckle.
+The loop will be hooked onto one of the hooks of the turnbuckel and the other hook of the turnbuckle will be hooked directly onto the eyebolt.
+A turnbuckle installed at ground level is easily accessible for later re-tensioning, while a turnbuckle positioned near the roof protects against potential vandalism and manipulation.